kauri-io/Content/EVM and High Level Languages.md

 ## Introduction

-Bitcoin has always been the highest volume and value cryptocurrency in digital money, and it runs on blockchain technology.
-Blockchain is a peer to peer, public, encrypted, trust-less ledger.
-[Script ](https://en.bitcoin.it/wiki/Script) is the name of the scripting language that constructs Bitcoin.
-Script is a mid to lower capability programming language.
-Public and private key transacting is the model for signing transactions.
-Besides transacting digital assets, there is no extra utility built into Bitcoin.

-Ethereum Blockchain technology offers limitless use cases, thanks to its virtual machine.
-Smart contracts are programs written in a high-level programming language, including [Solidity ](https://solidity.readthedocs.io/) and [Vyper](https://vyper.readthedocs.io/en/latest/installing-vyper.html).
-These languages build Smart contract code that compiles for use on the Ethereum Blockchain.
-This computing system revolutionizes privacy, security, and freedom otherwise unrealized in present-day governance.
+The Ethereum platform offers the power of a peer to peer, secured, decentralized virtual computer that can execute smart contracts to perform a vast array of tasks.
+A smart contract is the same as a program that runs on any standard PC instance.
+The use cases for which smart contracts have been created range from very simple to extremely complex.
+Underneath those cute crypto-kitties or that defi lending platform is a symphony of digital logic, instructions, data manipulation, and interaction between other smart contracts or users.
+This article explores the different programming languages that are used to create smart contracts on the Ethereum Virtual Machine.
+An analysis of the machine code mechanism in the EVM as it relates to higher level languages is explored.
+The current limitations of these languages in terms of usability, functionality, and security is assessed.
+Finally, the potential road map of expanding the functionality and user-friendliness of EVM programming languages will wrap up the four article series: A Deep Dive into the EVM.

-## Ethereum Virtual Machine Feature Overview
+## Ethereum Virtual Machine Logical Features

-High-level is a vague description of a computing platform's capability.
-Precise performance metrics would go beyond the scope of this article.
-The Ethereum Blockchain is a powerful and isolated virtual computing environment.
-Computing features of the Ethereum Virtual Machine (EVM) include:
+The Ethereum Virtual Machine is a powerful and isolated computing environment that keeps records eternally for all to see.
+Smart contracts are the "app", ".exe", "executable", ".dmg" equivalent in the Ethereum Virtual Machine (EVM).
+Before introducing the languages themselves, it is important to look at the logical features that can be built or accessed in the EVM.
+These complex digital characteristics elevate the computing power of the EVM to a "high-level":

 * Predefined function libraries
 * Function constructors and destructors